 As a woman, you bring a unique perspective to business challenges.
 To get the most out of your talents, you need a solid support network.
 That's why we adopted the Women@Capgemini program: it leverages all of our people's talent through initiatives based on the "equal opportunities, equal chances" principle.

-This year, Capgemini turns 50, while we celebrate 50 incredible years, we are also celebrating 50 exceptional women working in Capgemini.
+As Capgemini has turned 50, while we celebrate +50 incredible years, we are also celebrating +50 exceptional women working in Capgemini.

 Through these 50 videos, women from Capgemini around the world show personal and professional anecdotes which highlight the courage, determination, challenges, failures and successes experienced by most of the women across the globe.

 The three themes chosen for this campaign complement each other.
 Breaking Stereotypes gives an overview of the stereotypes faced by some women in their professional or personal life and how they overcame them.
 Breaking Records gathers experiences of women who won awards or have been driving huge projects within their organization; and Breaking the Glass Ceiling shows the trajectory of rising stars.